 Dirt and dust aren’t the only points to muck up heating and cooling ductwork.
 Rodents can additionally discover their way into these passages and also develop huge troubles for property owners.
 The worst of these issues is likely when rodents die and you start discovering the foul smell of a dead rodent in your HVAC ductwork.
 As the dead rodent disintegrates, the resulting foul odor can penetrate the entire residence.
 Rodents can likewise carry germs and viruses that can move their way into the conditioned air being distributed throughout private spaces.
 This is a situation that plainly can not continue for everyone’s health and also well-being.

 What To Do if Your HVAC Ductwork Has a Dead Animal in it

 Bad as it may sound, it’s actually quite common for small animals (especially squirrels) to crawl into an HVAC ductwork and get stuck.
-That’s where our specialized HVAC technician at Las Vegas AC Repair comes in.
+That’s where our specialized friends over at D-Termination come in.
 We safely remove any dead carcass from your HVAC ducts so that you can breathe easy again.
 Here are some things you should know about removing dead animals from your HVAC system

 Find Out if The Smell in Your HVAC system is actually a Dead Rodent

 Whether it’s something furry and furry (rats, squirrels), or feathered and winged (birds), small animals love to make their home in your HVAC ducts.
 And while they are generally harmless, they can create some pretty awful smells.
 To figure out if that smell is a dead animal, you’ll need to do some research.
 Or just use your nose.
 If you think there might be an animal in your HVAC ductwork, contact us for emergency service right away and we will send out an HVAC professional to take out the animal.

 You Can Smell the Dead Animal in Your HVAC System